 By opting for a low voltage DC system, one can save energy.
-Solar panels produces DC, inverter converts this DC to AC.
-It is again convert to DC for certain appliances that operate internally on DC.
+Solar panels produce DC, inverter converts this DC to AC.
+It is again converted to DC for certain appliances that operate internally on DC.

 Inverters are doing DC- AC – DC conversion and it results in significant energy loss.

-By connecting the DC produced by solar panels either to DC equipment or to DC batteries for storage, can prevent further energy loss.
+Connecting the DC produced by solar panels either to DC equipment or to DC batteries for storage can prevent further energy loss.

 A DC system multiplies power production by 1.4 times.
 Less solar panels are needed and there is no need to buy a DC/AC inverter which can save money as well.